 Height = 35 + 4.2*Bacteria + 9*Sun + 3.2*Bacteria*Sun

 Adding the interaction term changed the values of B1 and B2.
 The effect of Bacteria on Height is now 4.2 + 3.2*Sun.
 For plants in partial sun, Sun = 0, so the effect of Bacteria is 4.2 + 3.2*0 = 4.2.
-So for two plants in partial sun, a plant with 1000 more bacteria/ml in the soil would be expected to be 4.2 cm taller than a plant with less bacteria.
+So for two plants in partial sun, we expect a plant with 1000 more bacteria/ml in the soil to be 4.2 cm taller than a plant with less bacteria.

 For plants in full sun, however, the effect of Bacteria is 4.2 + 3.2*1 = 7.4.
 So for two plants in full sun, a plant with 1000 more bacteria/ml in the soil would be expected to be 7.4 cm taller than a plant with less bacteria.